artsy/README/careers/ladder.md

 #### tl;dr: can drive change and impact across multiple teams

 #### Knowledge Leadership

-- Owns large scale and impact service or collection of services.
+- Stewards large scale and impactful service or collection of services.

 #### Impact

 - Anticipates technical issues at the product level and makes architectural and design decisions to avoid them.
 - Has track record of creating sweeping improvements in stability, performance, and scalability across services.
 - Consistently reduces the complexity of projects, services, and processes in order to get more done with less work.
 - Has made an obvious positive impact on the entire company's technical trajectory.

 #### Influence

 - Sought out by other team members for technical guidance.
 - Recognized as a prolific contributor.
 - Multiplies the effectiveness of others by facilitating cross-team work.

 #### Discretion

 - Understands the Artsy business and makes decisions based on its direction.
 - Sets short to medium-term strategic technical direction.